-Electrical conductivity of a soil is an indirect measure of the amount of salt present in that soil.
-Percolating water can leach and transport salts from saline soils to groundwater, resulting in the increase of the salinity of groundwater.
-All surficial soils in the Antelope Subbasin fall into non-saline class, where EC values are less than 2 decisiemens per meter (dS/m) (2,000 μ mhos/cm).
-As per NRCS soil data, EC of surficial soils in more than 90% of the Subbasin is zero dS/m, while that of soils in the remaining areas is 1 dS/m (1,000 μ mhos/cm) (Figure 2-29).
+Electrical Conductivity (EC) of a soil is an indirect measure of the amount of salt present in that soil.
+Percolating water can leach and transport salts from saline soils to groundwater, resulting in an increase of the salinity of groundwater.
+All surficial soils in the Los Molinos Subbasin fall into non-saline class, where EC values are less than 2 decisiemens per meter (dS/m) (2,000 $\mu$ mhos/cm).
+As per NRCS soil data, EC of surficial soils in more than 90% of the Subbasin is zero dS/m, while that of soils in the remaining areas is 1 dS/m (1,000 $\mu$ mhos/cm) (Figure 2-32).